 VIP continues to work with people in therapy through phone and video-conference during the pandemic.
 We’re working on creative adaptations that permit our work to continue.
 Feel free to call us to discuss how you could work with a VIP therapist.

-Disclaimer: the people in the picture are actors.
+Disclaimer: The people in the pictures are actors, not actual clients.